 Americans aren’t the only ones with an interest in Marketing.
 About 4.7% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 - Saudi Arabia

 The median early-career salary of marketing students with a bachelor’s degree is $40,000 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $35,975 (25th percentile) and $43,125 (75th percentile).

 One thing to note here is that not all of these people may be working in careers related to marketing.

 Salaries According to BLS

-Marketing majors often go into careers where salaries can range from $70,960 to $140,320 (25th to 75th percentile) for careers related to marketing.
+Average salaries range from $70,960 to $140,320 (25th to 75th percentile) for careers related to marketing.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.